History of Brasília: Construction

 The construction of Brasília was one of the core initiatives of President Kubitschek’s “Fifty Years in Five” program, a centrepiece of his administration’s focus on development.
 Launched in 1956, the program aimed for industrialisation and urbanisation on a wide scale in order to achieve large economic gains.
 It focused on the local economies of São Paulo and Rio de Janeiro, and sought to ease the burdens on these areas with the interior relocation of the capital.

 Lúcio Costa became the lead urban planner in 1957 with a successful pilot plan.
 He worked alongside Oscar Niemeyer, a colleague who was approved of by President Kubitschek, and Roberto Burle Marx, a landscape designer.
-The first building commissioned and completed was the Alvadora Palace, the official residence for the President of Brazil, which was followed by other key administrative buildings.
+The first building commissioned and completed was the Alvorada Palace, the official residence for the President of Brazil, which was followed by other key administrative buildings.
 Following this, construction expanded to include public offices, airports and a vast series of road networks connecting Brasília to other provincial capitals around the nation, along which infrastructure including motels and warehouses were established.
 The designs within Brasília followed a modernist and futurist architectural style, for which Niemeyer was particularly known, and its residential areas were designed to accommodate 500,000 citizens, a goal that was reached by 1970.
 The construction period ultimately lasted 41 months, from 1956 to April 21, 1960, the date of Brasília’s inauguration.

 The company leading the development of Brasília was NOVACAP; a portmanteau of 'New Capital', which was headquartered roughly two kilometers from the initial site in a work camp that eventually came to be known as Velhacap (Old Capital).
 Similar work camps spawned throughout the construction period due to the large influx of domestic and international migrant workers, driven in part by the vast publicity the city received.
 Nearby Velhacap was Candangolândia, and other smaller settlements arose in gaps left by the pilot plan.
 Many of these construction camps became internal communities, with food provided in mess halls to workers who lived in residences similar to barracks.
 These communities went on to form the basis of the many satellite cities in the Federal District, as seen in the current status of Candangolândia as an administrative region.